-German Savings Banks do not operate branches abroad, but they are global players in customer service.
+German Savings Banks do not operate branches abroad, but they do support the international business of their customers.

-- → For private customers, this mainly includes services related to payment transactions. - → For business customers, this encompasses advisory and financing services, including the support of investments.
+- → For private customers, this mainly includes services related to payment transactions. - → For business customers, this encompasses advisory, partner search and financing services, including the support of investments.

 Needless to say, Savings Banks also cover international payment transactions, documentary business and foreign trade financing.
-Savings Banks often use the systems of the Landesbanken to settle international transactions or have their own correspondent banking connections.
+Savings Banks often use the services of the Landesbanken to settle international transactions or have their own correspondent banking connections.